14/05/2025

 Let's get it started.

-1. We will work on NXP i.MX 8M Plus (iMX8MP).
+We will work on NXP i.MX 8M Plus (iMX8MP).
 This is multi-core (mine is quad-core) ARM Cortex-A53 (ARMv8-A), SoC (with additional Cortex-M7 core).
 Some kind of what we need and interesting to play with.
-Remember and bear in mind what we were talking about in previous post — Bare-Metal development is strongly tied to certain SoC.
+Remember and bear in mind what we were talking about in previous post — bare-metal development is strongly tied to certain SoC.
 Thus, if you are about to develop stand-alone application for any other SoC, then the practice, we will do in this post, is not for you.
 You can read it as an example of workflow only.
 Once, we have chosen SoC, we download datasheet describing it.
 In our case it is «i.MX 8M Plus Applications Processor Reference Manual» (IMX8MPRM.pdf, I have Rev. 3, 08/2024).
+And, to entertain you a little, here is the SoC itself:

 Conclusion